 Most business owners do not usually consider that they may be victims of a natural disaster until an unforeseen crisis happens, which ends up costing their company a lot of money in operational and economic losses.
 These events can be unpredictable, and as a business owner, you cannot risk not having a disaster preparedness plan in place.

 Business disasters can either be technological, natural or human-made.
-Examples of natural disasters include floods, tornadoes, hurricanes, landslides, earthquakes, and tsunamis.
-Whereas, human-made and technological disasters involve things like hazardous material spills, power or infrastructural failure, chemical and biological weapon threats, nuclear power plant blasts or meltdowns, cyberattacks, acts of terrorism, explosions, and civil unrest.
+Examples of natural disasters include floods, tornadoes, hurricanes, landslides, earthquakes and tsunamis.
+In contrast, human-made and technological disasters involve things like hazardous material spills, power or infrastructural failure, chemical and biological weapon threats, nuclear power plant blasts or meltdowns, cyberattacks, acts of terrorism, explosions and civil unrest.

 Potential disasters to plan for include:

 Regardless of size or industry, when unforeseen events take place, causing daily operations to come to a halt, your company needs to recover quickly to ensure that you continue providing your services to customers and clients.

 Downtime is perhaps among the biggest IT expenses that a business faces.
 Based on 2014-2015 disaster recovery statistics from Infrascale, one hour of downtime can cost small businesses as much as $8,000, mid-size companies $74,000, and large organizations $700,000.

 For small and mid-sized businesses (SMBs), extended loss of productivity can lead to the reduction of cash flow through lost orders, late invoicing, missed delivery dates and increased labor costs due to extra hours resulting from downtime recovery efforts.

 If you do not anticipate major disruptions to your business and address them appropriately, you risk incurring long-term negative consequences and implications as a result of the occurrence of unexpected disasters.

 Having a DR plan in place can save your company from multiple risks, including: